CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Softmax Reformulation via Cumulant Generating Function

-By reformulating softmax via MGF, \mgfsoftmax achieves both computational efficiency and improved approximation stability via a data-adaptive shift.
-This reformulation leads to the following key advantages: \begin{enumerate} \item \mgfsoftmax eliminates the need for a $\max$ operation.
-All input components are shifted by $K_X(1) + \ln n$ prior to exponential evaluation, which preserves numerical stability. \item \mgfsoftmax removes the division operation and correspondingly reduces the multiplicative depth, as the normalization term is absorbed into the exponent of the single exponential. \item \mgfsoftmax is adaptive to the input statistics through cumulants of the underlying distribution.
-For example, in the Gaussian case, the first two cumulants $\kappa_1 = \mu$ and $\kappa_2 = \sigma^2$ determine the shift, and these statistics can be efficiently estimated using rotation and addition operations.
-This data-adaptive shift leads to more stable approximation behavior across varying input distributions. \end{enumerate} As a result, \mgfsoftmax directly addresses the challenges of softmax evaluation in HE outlined in Section~\ref{sec:def_and_challenges}.
-Table~\ref{tab:benefitofmgf} compares \mgfsoftmax with prior softmax approximation methods and summarizes the advantages of the proposed approach.
-In particular, it shows that \mgfsoftmax uniquely eliminates both max and division operations while remaining adaptive to input statistics.
+By reformulating softmax via CGF, \cgfsoftmax achieves both computational efficiency and improved approximation stability via a data-adaptive shift.
+This reformulation leads to the following key advantages: \begin{enumerate} \item \cgfsoftmax eliminates the need for a $\max$ operation.
+All input components are shifted by $K_X(1) + \ln n$ prior to exponential evaluation, which preserves numerical stability. \item \cgfsoftmax removes the division operation and correspondingly reduces the multiplicative depth, as the normalization term is absorbed into the exponent of the single exponential. \item \cgfsoftmax is adaptive to the input statistics through cumulants.
+This data-adaptivity leads to more stable approximation behavior across varying input samples. \end{enumerate} As a result, \cgfsoftmax directly addresses the challenges of softmax evaluation in HE outlined in Section~\ref{sec:def_and_challenges}.
+Table~\ref{tab:benefitofcgf} compares \cgfsoftmax with prior softmax approximation methods and summarizes the advantages of the proposed approach.
+In particular, it shows that \cgfsoftmax uniquely eliminates both $\mathrm{max}$ and division operations while remaining adaptive to input statistics.